Welcome to Vietnam!

 Are you interested in experiencing the unique cultures of two Southeast Asian countries on an epic 12-day adventure that combines bustling cities, tranquil countrysides, and ancient kingdoms?
 Then this trip is for you.

 The true gem of Southeast Asia is in its people.
 The countless smiles and laughs you’ll encounter in everyday interactions and observations are bound to have an effect on how you view life, family and community.

 But traveling in Southeast Asia does offer challenges.
 The food is often spicy.
 The tropical, humid climate can be hot.
 Culture shock is real.
 Come in with an open mind and willingness to try new things, & this adventure will fulfill you.

 -Age requirement: 21+

 -Group Size: 8-16 travelers

 -Physical Rating: Moderate.
-Accessible for most travelers, with short cycling distances (less than 10 miles) on well-maintained roads.
+Accessible for most travelers, with challenging, but short cycling distances (less than 10 miles) on well-maintained roads.

 Travel connects us.
 Community keeps us connected.